beaudrychase/diaryGenerator/readme.md

 - Install Python3 for your platform
 - Clone the git repository
-- You'll need the pymupdf library to do the heavy lifting (details (here)[https://pymupdf.readthedocs.io/en/latest/].
-To install this run the shell command:
-`pip3 install fitz`
+- To run this project you'll need to install the dependencies defined in `requirements.txt`, depending on your system `pip install -r requirements.txt` will do this.
-- Then cd to the directory where the code is, and run `python3 build_my_notebook.py "testout.pdf"`
+- Then cd to the directory where the code is, and run `python3 -m diary_generator "testout.pdf"`
  This should generate the default testout.pdf file.

- Now you can edit "build_my_notebook.py" and make it do what you want.
+ Now you can edit "__main__.py" and make it do what you want.
 This contains the code for stiching together the notebook pages.

- The file notebook_builder.py, on the other hand, contains the core classes and documentation on how to use them.

  ## Key Concepts